How to defer university

 8. Stay Active Academically: While deferring, it is important to remain intellectually engaged.
 Consider taking online courses, pursuing a job or internship in your field of interest, or engaging in related extracurricular activities.
 Keep track of what you are doing so you can discuss it with the university when you return.

-See also How to pronounce psychology
+See also How to cook a fillet of venison

 9. Keep in Touch with the University: Maintain communication with the university throughout your deferment period.
 This will keep you up-to-date with any changes or updates and will demonstrate your continued interest in attending the institution.